laravel/docs/homestead.md

     provider: virtualbox

-> {note} If you are using Apple Silicon, you should add `box: laravel/homestead-arm` to your `Homstead.yaml`.
+> {note} If you are using Apple Silicon, you should add `box: laravel/homestead-arm` to your `Homstead.yaml` file.
 Apple Silicon requires the Parallels provider.

 <a name="configuring-shared-folders"></a>
 #### Configuring Shared Folders